blaylockbk/Herbie/docs/user_guide/contribute.md

 With that said, I am happy to share this project with you.
 You are welcome to open issues and submit pull requests, but know that I may or may not get around to doing anything about it.
 If this is helpful to you in any way, I'm glad.

+## 🌹 What's in a name?
+How do you pick the right name?
+For now, I settled on the name **HRRR-B**, pronounced "Herbie," because this package helps you get data from the High-Resolution Rapid Refresh (HRRR) model, and the B is for Brian.
+Is it a little pretentious to attach your own name to a package?
+Maybe the B will stand for something else someday.
+I'm also thinking about just naming this "Herbie," but that name is already taken on PyPI.

 > ## What if I don't like this package?
 > As an alternative, you can use [rclone](https://rclone.org/) to download HRRR files from cloud platforms.
 I quite like rclone.
 Here is a [short rclone tutorial](https://github.com/blaylockbk/pyBKB_v3/blob/master/rclone_howto.md)